z4857/InsightBridge/README.md

 ---

 ## Chrome Built-in APIs Used (to be enabled in chrome://flags/)
-- `Prompt API for Gemini Nano.
+- Prompt API for Gemini Nano.
-- `Prompt API for Gemini Nano with Multimodal Input.
+- Prompt API for Gemini Nano with Multimodal Input.
-- `Summarization API for Gemini Nano.
+- Summarization API for Gemini Nano.

 ---

 ## Use Example
 **Input**
-- '**Stock sticker:** TSLA
+- **Stock sticker:** TSLA
-- '**Output language:** "English"
+- **Output language:** "English"

 **Output:**
-Tesla, Inc. (TSLA) - Trade Deal Analysis
+**Tesla, Inc. (TSLA) - Trade Deal Analysis**

 Here's an analysis of how the US-China trade deal framework impacts Tesla, Inc. (TSLA):

----

 1. Identification: